Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 ### An Example Lambda Function

 In the following example, we process a basic lead form submission from an HTTP request.
-Our request body has a `lead` as a `json` encoded string.
-Our response will return the `lead` and a timestamp as a `json` encoded string.
+Our request body has a `lead` as a `JSON` encoded string.
+Our response will return the `lead` and a timestamp as a `JSON` encoded string.

 The handler function, `handleLead`, accepts an API Gateway request event as its only argument and returns an API Gateway response and error.
 The API Gateway **request** has typical HTTP request data, such as headers, query params, a body, etc. The API Gateway **response** can accept typical HTTP response data, such as a status code, headers, a body, etc. This function is going to be invoked via the API Gateway.
 If we were expecting a different service to invoke the function, such as a database, we might use the `DynamoDBEvent`, also from the `events` package.